eea/eea.docker.esbootstrap/docs/Details.md

 with the attributes:

  - **app_dir**: the absolute location of the application, leave it as it is
- - **views**: the absolute location of the jade templates, by default it is in the views folder
+ - **views**: the absolute location of the pug templates, by default it is in the views folder
  - **settingsFile**: the absolute location of the settings.json
  - **routes**: the settings for the available views for listing and detail pages.
   We have a builtin route for this, so if you don't have anything special then you don't need to do anything else.